 This peek into the brain of one of cinema’s greats is a must-read for all film aficionados.
 The definitive illustrated edition of the international bestseller.

-Film Form: Essays in Film TheoryHarcourt #ad - The definitive illustrated edition of the international bestseller.
+Film Form: Essays in Film TheoryHarcourt #ad - Film Form: Essays in Film Theory #ad - The definitive illustrated edition of the international bestseller.
 Twelve essays written between 1928 and 1945 that demonstrate key points in the development of Eisenstein’s film theory and in particular his analysis of the sound-film medium.
 New york Review of Books.
 Vintage Books USA.
 Edited, translated, and with an Introduction by Jay Leyda; Index; photographs and diagrams.

-In the Blink of an Eye: A Perspective on Film Editing, 2nd EditionSilman-James Press #ad - New to this second edition is Murch's lengthy meditation on the current state of digital editing.
+In the Blink of an Eye: A Perspective on Film Editing, 2nd EditionSilman-James Press #ad - In the Blink of an Eye: A Perspective on Film Editing, 2nd Edition #ad - New to this second edition is Murch's lengthy meditation on the current state of digital editing.
 Starting with what might seem to be the most basic editing question - Why do cuts work? - he treats the reader to a marvelous "ride" through the esthetics and practical concerns of cutting film.
 Along the way, he offers his insights on such subjects as continuity and discontinuity in editing, dreaming, and real life; the criteria of a good cut; and the blink of the eye as both an analog to and an emotional cue for the cut.

 In the blink of an Eye is editor Walter Murch's essay of film editing.
 New york Review of Books.
 Vintage Books USA.
 The definitive illustrated edition of the international bestseller.
 Silman-James Press.